Abukodonosor/typeScript-back/README.md

 # typeScript-back

-This is my first time useing typeScript, so i tried to make wraper around express, and to use node with much more structural power.
-(so excuse if i didn't use best industrial practices)
+This is my first time using typeScript, so i tried to make wrapper around express, and to use node with much more structural power. (so excuse if i didn't use best industrial practices)

 Need to implement:
 - bcrypt for password